microsoft/azuredevopslabs/labs/vstsextend/azurekeyvault/readme.md

 1. Refer the [Getting Started](../Setup/) page before you begin following the exercises.

-1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?name=keyvault) to provision a new project.
+1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?name=keyvault){:target="_blank"} to provision the project on your Azure DevOps organization.
+   This URL will automatically select **Azure Key Vault** template in the demo generator.
+If you want to try other projects, use this URL instead -[azuredevops generator](https://azuredevopsdemogenerator.azurewebsites.net/)

+   Follow the [simple walkthrough](https://docs.microsoft.com/en-us/azure/devops/demo-gen/use-vsts-demo-generator-v2?view=vsts){:target="_blank"} to know how to use the Azure DevOps Demo Generator.

 ### Task 1: Creating a service principal